osherasfa/blog-journey/README.md

 ## Features

+1. **Single Page Application (SPA)**: The site utilizes JavaScript render methods to create a seamless user experience where you can navigate between links and posts without the need to reload the entire site.

-1. **Dark/Light Mode**: The site offers both dark and light mode options, providing a personalized viewing experience based on your preference.
+2. **Dark/Light Mode**: The site offers both dark and light mode options, providing a personalized viewing experience based on your preference.

-2. **Hero Section**: Upon each page load, the hero section displays random posts from your blog, creating a dynamic and engaging front page.
+3. **Hero Section**: Upon each page load, the hero section displays random posts from your blog, creating a dynamic and engaging front page.

-3. **About Me Page**: The blog includes an "About Me" page where I share information about myself, my interests, and my blog's purpose.
+4. **About Me Page**: The blog includes an "About Me" page where I share information about myself, my interests, and my blog's purpose.

-4. **Post Pages**: Individual post pages showcase blog content, and at the bottom of each post page, random posts are displayed to encourage further exploration.
+5. **Post Pages**: Individual post pages showcase blog content, and at the bottom of each post page, random posts are displayed to encourage further exploration.

 ## Technologies Used